SURFscz/SRAMsync/README.md

 ## EventHandler Classes

 A few EventHandler classes are available.
-Each has its own configuration and can be selected in the configuration file.
+Each has its own configuration and can be selected in the configuration file by simply specifying the name of the EventHandler in the `name` property.

+For creating your own custom EventHandler implementation see [below](#creating-a-custom-eventhandler).

 ### DummyEventandler